Instructions to Claim CME Credit:

 What do I need to do to get the credits?

-Each attendee will receive a hard copy Record of Attendance (ROA) at registration to track their hours and keep for their own records.
+Each attendee can download a Record of Attendance (ROA) to track their hours and keep for their own records.
 Instructions will be included in the ROA on how to access the CME website for evaluations and certificates.
 Only MD’s and DO’s will self-claim their credits, meaning they will use their ROA to track their hours and have it available (with total number of credits) when they log in to the post-conference tab.

 All other attendees will log in to the same location but they will not self-claim; the number of credits on their Certificate of Attendance will default to the maximum number of credits available for the conference.